Christianity in Jordan

-The Greek Orthodox Church of the Ascension in Amman, Jordan.
+The Greek Orthodox Church of St. John the Baptist at Al-Maghtas, Jordan.

 Jordan is home to one of the oldest Christian communities in the world, dating back to the crucifixion of Jesus Christ early in the 1st century AD.
 Christians today make up about 3% of the population.
-There are approximately 250,000-400,000 Jordanian Christians in a country of almost 10 million, down from 20% in 1930, but their absolute numbers have increased.
+There are approximately 250,000-400,000 Jordanian Christians in a country of almost 10 million.
+Their total share of the population was 20% in 1930, and their absolute numbers have increased since then.
 This is the result of high immigration rate of Muslims into Jordan, high emigration rates of Christians, and high birth rates for Muslims.

 Jordan's Arab Christians are well integrated in the Jordanian society and enjoy a high level of freedom.
 All Christian religious ceremonies are allowed to be publicly celebrated in Jordan.
-Christians are allotted a minimum of 7% of the seats in the Jordanian parliament (9 out of 130 seats).
-Jordanian Christians hold ministerial portfolios, ambassadorial appointments, and positions of high military rank.
-The highest position reached by a Jordanian Christian is deputy prime minister, most recently held by Rajai Muasher.